 - Professor Cynthia Levy, University of Miami Miller School of Medicine Miami, Florida, USA (since 2016)

-- Professor Tom Hemming Karlsen, University of Oslo (Secretary) (since 2010)
+- Professor Tom Hemming Karlsen, University of Oslo, Norway (Past secretary) (since 2010)

 This section of the statutes will be updated by the Secretary following each biennial meeting with elections.